monetha/claims-js-sdk/README.md

 ## Contributing

 Thank you for considering to help out with the source code!
 We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!
-If you'd like to contribute to `claims-js-sdk`, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
+If you'd like to contribute to `claims-sdk`, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
 Feel free to register issues and suggestions.

 #### Contracts update